 Inventory

-Partners collaborated with pipe organ students from the Curtis Institute of Music to survey nearly 50 historic pipe organs at risk in sacred places outside of Philadelphia’s urban core.
-Their findings, including audio recordings of the pipe organs and photos of the sites, will be incorporated into the database of the Organ Historical Society.
-A sample of survey data, including photos and audio recordings, can be found in this interactive map.
+Partners collaborated with music students from local universities and the Curtis Institute of Music to survey historic pipe organs at in sacred places.
+This process introduces early career musicians to sacred places that serve as concert venues and provides data, including audio recordings of the pipe organs and photos of the sites, to other musicians, music lovers.
+The survey teams findings are incorporated into the database of the Organ Historical Society, as well as this interactive map.

 Training and Capacity Building